tomoyanakano/redash-to-sheet/README.md

 ### Usage

-After setting up the script, you can run the `refreshSheet` function to start the synchronization process.
+After setting up the script, you can run the `refreshQueries` function to start the synchronization process.
 You can also set up a trigger in Google Apps Script to run this function on a schedule.

 ## Contributing